 Ramadan is a Holy month for Muslims all over the world.
-They fast from Dawn to Dusk during the whole month.
+They fast from Dawn to Dusk for the whole month.
 They try to spend this month in religious activities.

-Saudi Arabia has very strict rules against those who do not respect month of Ramadan.
-If you are a newcomer to KSA, it is very important to take care of following guidelines; otherwise, penalties may reach to deportation.
+Saudi Arabia has very strict rules against those who do not respect the month of Ramadan.
+If you are a newcomer to KSA, it is very important to take care of the following guidelines; otherwise, penalties may reach deportation.

-02-Eating or Drinking during Ramadan may lead to Deportation: If you are Non-Muslim or even if you are Muslim but do not fast during the month of Ramadan, please do not eat or drink in public places.
+If you are a Non-Muslim or even if you are a Muslim but do not fast during the month of Ramadan, please do not eat or drink in public places.

 Saudi Arabia has very strict rules against people who do not respect the feelings of those who are fasting.
 If you are caught eating or drinking anything in public places, you would be immediately detained and deported from Saudi Arabia.

-04-Peak Hours for Traffic: One of the most crowded times to drive during the month of Ramadan in Saudi Arabia is 30 minutes before sunset.
-People try to reach home to finish their fasting every day and road become very crowded.
+One of the most crowded times to drive during the month of Ramadan in Saudi Arabia is just before 5 pm when the curfew time ends.

-I would not suggest you drive during this time as the chances of accidents are also very high in peak hours.
+I would not suggest you drive during this time as the chances of accidents are also very high during peak hours.

-05-Delays in Government Departments: Be prepared for the delays of all your official work with the government.
+Be prepared for the delays of all your official work with the government.
 It is seen that work processes in government departments are slowed down due to both the coronavirus and Ramadan.

 Restaurant opening hours